MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users.Functions/Get-MgUserMailFolderDelta.md

 ## SYNOPSIS
 Get a set of mail folders that have been added, deleted, or removed from the user's mailbox.
-A delta function call for mail folders in a mailbox is similar to a GET request, except that by appropriatelyapplying state tokens in one or more of these calls,you can query for incremental changes in the mail folders.
+A delta function call for mail folders in a mailbox is similar to a GET request, except that by appropriately\napplying state tokens in one or more of these calls,\nyou can query for incremental changes in the mail folders.
-This allows you to maintain and synchronizea local store of a user's mail folders without having to fetch all the mail folders of that mailbox from the server every time.
+This allows you to maintain and synchronize\na local store of a user's mail folders without having to fetch all the mail folders of that mailbox from the server every time.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaUserMailFolderDelta](/powershell/module/Microsoft.Graph.Beta.Users.Functions/Get-MgBetaUserMailFolderDelta?view=graph-powershell-beta)

 ## SYNTAX